Sup2point0/weighted-list/README.md

 ## Features

-- Weighted randomised selection with constraints such as no-replacement, unique-only
+- Weighted randomised selection with constraints such as no-replacement, multi-take, unique-only
 - Ergonomic interface targeted for each language
-- Utility methods to manipulate values and weights
+- Utility methods for manipulating values and weights
-- In-place and pure variants of methods for flexibility
+- In-place and out-of-place variants of methods
 - Conversions to and from other data types

 ### Future